The best places in Perth to take Out Of Towners

 51 James Street, Northbridge

 As you emerge from the Blue Room, feeling challenged and invigorated by your experience of independent theatre, you turn to your friend and say, “Dinner?”
 Just down the road from the Cultural Centre is the OG location of Hoodburger.
 Wolf down a burger and fries, but leave room for dessert.
 Bonus: if your friend is picky, there’s plenty of options at Old Shanghai.
-If you fancy a stroll up William Street to show them the sights and sounds of Northbridge, head to People’s Cafeteria for a nourishing feed from the bain-marie.
+If you fancy a stroll up William Street to show them the sights and sounds of Northbridge, there are plenty of stellar options to nourish any culinary hankerings.

 New wave gelato!
 What could be cooler?
-If it hasn’t already sold out, always try the chef collab special.
-Always.
+If it hasn’t already sold out, always try the seasonal or chef collab special.
+Lucky for icecream fans, Northbridge’s icy-cold offerings have exploded over the past year, with outposts from Kuld and Pietro opening in the area, as well as new cult favourite Cuccini Gelato.

 The Best Places To Take Out Of Towners, Chicho Gelato, Northbridge